As some of you know I dived into the Keto Diet in 2018 to learn “hands-on” what the hype is all about!

 If you’re not 100% serious about doing it scientifically correct – that must include your personal medical/physical data – and just “sorta” follow some of the trends you like on the internet (or a cool your gym buddy tells ya) – you will do damage to your system and NOT gain any benefits from your experience.
 Keto done wrong is actually super dangerous!

-In my research (I’m still working on it) I have come across internet chefs claiming to be Keto-Gurus while promoting recipes where they include apple cider & Thai spiced Almonds… claiming they have no calories or they promote fat burning; really?
+In my research (I’m still working on it) I have come across internet chefs claiming to be Keto-Gurus while promoting recipes where they include apple cider & Thai spiced Almonds… while claiming they have no calories or they promote “fat burning” – really?
 You are either trying to loose weight or convert fat into energy: make up your mind!

-Apple Cider is made from 🍎 ( that’s NOT a Keto fruit to consume) Vinegars that are sugar based and yeast enhanced for fermentation are not ideal.
-One table spoon of most over the counter cheap combo can throw you out of your ketonic state…
+Apple Cider is made from 🍎 ( that’s NOT a Keto fruit to consume).
+These are Vinegars that are sugar based and yeast enhanced for fermentation and not an ideal choice.
+One table spoon of most over the counter cheap combo will throw you out of your ketonic state…

-Any (ALL) preserves or fermented foods contain preservatives; hence their title!
+Any (ALL) preserves or fermented foods contain preservatives; hence their categorization!
 None of such food-items are Keto friendly… except honey.
 And now we are starting a scientifically fascinating banter about sugar in honey vs the highly beneficial antibiotic of which you deprive your digest track while on Keto.
 Unless you read my Linzhi Mushroom blog above…

 So, all your short cuts and most of the food combos promoting healthy choices (yup, does beefy chefs in tank tops using canned foods) forget one essential fact: the combination of products you intake have a huge affect on your system.
 Keto in the long run – even when done correctly – is unhealthy!
 You “play” borderline with your PH balance, kidney stress and digestive enzymes to an extend they can stop functioning as designed… in the long run!